EricssonResearch/scott-eu/phantomx_pincher_arm_vrep_controller/README.md

 ###HOW TO RUN IT###
    Based on the original vrep\_ros\_control\_example

+   * download the ros packages ros_control and ros_controllers
+     - sudo apt-get install ros-kinetic-ros-control
+     - sudo apt-get install ros-kinetic-ros-controllers
    * clone the repository in your <workspace>/src folder
    * build the newly cloned package.
      * E.g.: on <workspace>/src folder run: catkin\_make
-   * once built, you need to copy this plugin file libv\_repExtRosControl.so from your <workspace>/build/lib folder to vrep's main folder (along all the other plugins)
+   * once built, you need to copy this plugin file devel/lib\v_repExtRosControl.so from your <workspace>/build/lib folder to vrep's main folder (along all the other plugins)
    * start roscore
       - on terminal: roscore
    * then start vrep and load vrep/turttlebot2_v4.ttt